top of page

 Assembling Rare Gold and Silver Coins by Typeset:

 Suppose you have never assembled rare gold and silver coins by typeset before.
-In that case, you will best be served by choosing a particular denomination and work to assemble a complete type collection of that denomination first.
+In that case, you will best be served by choosing a particular denomination and work to assemble a complete type collection of that denomination.
 Most only require 3 to 5 coins to complete.

-Then, concentrate on a specific series that you are familiar with and look for high-quality coins that you can afford.
+Then, concentrate on a specific series that you are familiar with and seek the highest-quality coins that you can afford.

 Major and Minor Type Coins:

-Within each series of coins, there have always been minor changes and modifications made to the design.
+Within each series of coins, in most cases, at some point or another there have been minor changes and modifications made to its design.
 As a result, some coin collectors and investors only assemble their collections based upon the major design, while others assemble their collections to include minor design changes.
 These minor changes are also known as "subtypes."

 For example, if you were to assemble a type and subtype collection of United States $20 gold double eagles you would need a total of 4 coins minted between 1850 and 1933.
 There were three design changes to the double eagle between 1850 and 1907 and then the $20 Saint-Gaudens made its debut in 1907 and ended its run in 1933.